What is the NZAM initiative?

 IN ITS OWN WORDS

-WHY HAS RUFFER BECOME A SIGNATORY?
+WHY HAS RUFFER REMAINED A SIGNATORY?

-Figure 1 highlights the scale of the challenge – and the pace of emissions reduction required for different pathways around the 2050 target.
 The drive to decarbonise will have profound implications for the investment universe.
 This disruption will create numerous risks and opportunities as asset prices respond to the pressures of a carbon-constrained world and an increasingly inhospitable environment.